AymenBida/coder-runner/README.md

 - Press SPACE or LEFT MOUSE keys to jump
 - You can press again to double jump
 - You can step on errors or touch them but be careful not to be pushed away

+You can check the game design document by following [this link](./GDD.md)
 ## Built With

 - JavaScript, HTML5 and Bootstrap